 The $25 million expansion of the James B. Duke Library in 2004 included the addition of the Charlie Peace wing.

-The Sanders Science Library opened in 2008 and was named in a dedication ceremony on Feb.
+The Sanders Science Library opened on Sept.
+8, 2008 and was named in a dedication ceremony on Feb.
 1, 2012.